steveculshaw/templesandtombs/README.md

 **In Constantinople**<br>

-Hendricks notices four gentlemen scattered around the room.<br>
+Hendricks notices four gentlemen (?) similarly dressed, scattered around the room.<br>
-Ace Kirby two pairs of gentlemen in cafes watching people coming and going.<br>
+Ace Kirby sees two pairs of gentlemen (Italian), similarly dressed, in a pair of cafes watching people coming and going.<br>

-Dr Frank is approached by a young lady; Asrah Teckin (middle eastern origin).<br>
+Dr 'prof' Frank is approached by a young lady; Asrah Teckin (middle eastern origin).<br>

+The prof, the doc, and then Hendricks go with her to her office.<br>